ericguitarlicious-lgtm/pwp-for-guitarlicious/PWP-Introduction.md

 For normal editing, you don't have to do this, it is the custom code to be added to the webpage on new product templates or new PWP discount rule.

-Below is the liquid render code to show the section in product detail page template, it can be inserted into.
+Below is the liquid render code to show the section in product detail page template, it can be inserted into as code.

 The values of `discount_value` and `contain_tag` need to be altered according to situation.